janisdd/vscode-edit-csv/README.md

 - the current config is stringified and injected into the editor (webview) html
 - a manager stores a reference to the webview, source file uri, editor uri

-- in the webview the pieces are put together and the text is parsed as csv and displayed in the (handson) table element
+- in the webview the pieces are put together and the text is parsed as csv and displayed in the (handsontable) table element

 When you click on `apply`